The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Methods: Simulations, ray tracing, and data

 In the context of clustering or number count, our reference is the comoving matter overdensity $\delta_{\rm com}$.
 The overdensity is estimated as the local excess of particles (in real space) with respect to the mean matter density,

 where $N_{\rm com}(\bm{\theta})$ is the number density of source.
-Here again, light-rays are assumed to propagate in straight-line.
+Here again, light rays are assumed to propagate in a straight line.
 The Doppler effect can be considered as one of the standard effect in RSD studies (involving 3D correlation).
 However, the Doppler effect is often neglected in the context of angular correlation (see \citealt{grasshorn20}) as well as in weak-lensing and galaxy-galaxy lensing studies (see \citealt{Ghosh2018}).

-\emph{We therefore call "relativistic effects" all the non-trivial GR effects beyond these two references ($\delta_{\rm com}$ and $\kappa_{\rm Born}$) cases.} To gain further understanding on the nature of relativistic effects we further decompose them in several pieces: \begin{itemize} \item \emph{Magnification bias effects} (MB) are related to the decrease or increase of the apparent source overdensity due to weak-lensing magnification or demagnification as introduced by \citet{turner1984magbias}.
+{We therefore call `relativistic effects' all the non-trivial GR effects beyond these two references ($\delta_{\rm com}$ and $\kappa_{\rm Born}$) cases.} To gain further understanding on the nature of relativistic effects, we further decomposed them into two pieces.

+The first, MB effects, are related to the decrease or increase in the apparent source overdensity due to weak-lensing magnification or de-magnification as introduced by \citet{turner1984magbias}.
 The apparent density is related to the comoving density by $1+\delta=(1+\delta_{\rm com}) \mu^{-1}\mu^{2.5 s}$ with $\mu$ the magnification and $s$ the logarithmic slope of the luminosity function.
 The first term $\mu^{-1}$ is called the dilution term and is always present.
 The second term is only present for flux limited sample.
 Because we consider a volume and mass-limited sample of sources, we are only sensitive to the dilution effect (corresponding to a flux limited sample with a logarithmic slope of the luminosity function of $s=0$).
-This also biases the estimate of the convergence of a sample of galaxies as highly magnified region (with large convergence) are poorly sampled while demagnified region are very well sampled.
-Moreover, widely used source-weigthed estimator are even more biased by this effect.
-We also include in this category other (subdominant) WL effects such as Post-Born effects related to the propagation of light which does not happen in straight-line. \item \emph{Redshift space distortions effects} (RSD) are related to redshift perturbations which cause a change in the apparent density.
-This includes, Doppler effect, gravitational redshift effect, Transverse Doppler effect and ISW-RS effect.
-Note that lensing deflections effect are already included in MB. \end{itemize} All these effects do not exactly add up linearly.
-We therefore do not include them one by one (e.g. None, MB alone, RSD alone) but progressively (e.g. None, MB, MB+RSD).
-Note that even though the way to decompose the full signal in various components depends on which phenomenon we are interested in, the observed signal including all contributions is unique and well defined.
+This also biases the estimate of the convergence of a sample of galaxies as highly magnified region (with large convergence) are poorly sampled while de-magnified region are very well sampled.
+Moreover, widely used source-weighted estimator are even more biased by this effect.
+We also include in this category other (subdominant) weak-lensing effects, such as post-Born effects related to the propagation of light, which does not happen in a straight line.